-Water Well Repair Parts Purchase and Delivery
+Water Pump Repair Parts – Purchase and Delivery

 The Nuba Water Project coordinates the purchase and delivery of water well repair parts to the Nuba Mountains.
 Many wells throughout the Nuba Mountains and Sudan are broken and inoperable, making clean water inaccessible to the people there.

 The Nuba Water Project supports the education of Nuba refugees who have fled to South Sudan, Uganda or Kenya and would be unable to attend school otherwise due to the crisis in the Nuba Mountains.
 This financial support comes in the form of tuition, boarding school fees, books, and living expenses.

-Current Scholarship Recipients
+University Scholarship Recipients

 Crisis Relief/Delivery of Medical Supplies